wp-plugins/imagetext/readme.txt

 No you can not do this, because the image is created dynamically and a session value is passed to the image generation function.
 You need the session value, that is unique within the browser session and you need also read access to the session.
 The session can read only by the webserver (virtual host).
 So you can not pass any images between different domains or static pages.

-= Does the plugin need any requirements ? =
-The underlaying object-orientated structure of the plugin uses the PHP namespaces, which added in the PHP version 5.3.0.
-So the plugin needs a PHP version equal or newer than PHP 5.3.0

 == Upgrade Notice ==